Information about becoming a stallholder with us

 HOW DOES IT WORK?

 Mudgee Farmers’ Markets are all about our region’s farmers and food producers of quality regional produce.
 This includes fresh and artisan produced, value added foods and beverages.
-Our current stallholders are made up of vegetable, fruit, meat, eggs and wine producers, artisan cheese, chocolate, honey, jam, preserve, condiment and bread makers, self-propagated plants and flowers.
+Our current stallholders are made up of vegetable, fruit, eggs and wine producers, artisan cheese, chocolate, honey, jam, preserve, condiment and bread makers, self-propagated plants and flowers.

 As we run the Farmers’ Markets under strict industry guidelines under no circumstances will any type of craft be allowed to be sold at the Farmers’ Markets.